s2l1/Headless-Samourai-Dojo/README.md

          #Change line #1 to:
             FROM    mariadb:latest
 ```
 Configure your dojo installation by editing all 3 .conf.tpl files.
+For each line USER, PASSWORD, KEY, and SECRET type in whatever you'd like.
+Make it secure like any other password.
+Also please keep in mind that BITCOIND_RPC_USER and BITCOIND_RPC_PASSWORD need to match what is in the bitcoin.conf in Section 9 above.

-Go to the ~/dojo_dir/docker/my-dojo/conf directory.
+`$ cd ~/dojo_dir/docker/my-dojo/conf`

 `$ nano docker-bitcoind.conf.tpl`
 ```